pgagnidze/dotfiles/README.md

 ### Introduction
-Bits of these dots are collected from the arch linux community.
-I might have forgotten to mention someone I stole from in credits.
-If you recognize your or someone's handwriting, remind me to add on the list.
-For now, Backup your configs or create a new user to test before use.
+Credit to Arch Linux community for components used in this dotfiles project.
+Omissions in credits will be corrected if brought to attention.
+Please backup configurations or use a testing user before use.

 ### Installation
 1. Clone this repository